Senwes/senwes.github.io/topics/naming-sql.md

 ### Table Structures
 1. We always use word separators (underscore) to instead of spaces.
-2. Upper Camel Case table name convention is used (Aka Pascal Case)
+2. Upper Camel Case table name convention is used (Aka Pascal Case).
-3. Example: FirstName, DateManagerApproved
+3. Example: FirstName, DateManagerApproved.
-4. Foreign Key Columns that have a relationship should be suffixed with _FK, Example: ManagerID_FK
+4. Foreign Key Columns that have a relationship should be suffixed with _FK, Example: ManagerID_FK.
-5. Auto Incremented Primary keys are always named id
+5. Auto Incremented Primary keys are always named id.
 6. AutoIncrement column should be named id in small letters to keep the standard with all other tables.
-7. Foreign Keys should be named as follows (Table reference_FK), example: EmployeeDB_Main_FK
+7. Foreign Keys should be named as follows (Table reference_FK), example: EmployeeDB_Main_FK.
 8. All Tables should always try to Implement the following 4 tables:
-9. DateCreated, CreatedBy, CreatedByName, DateModified, ModifiedBy, ModifiedByName, IsRemoved
+	DateCreated, CreatedBy, CreatedByName, DateModified, ModifiedBy, ModifiedByName, IsRemoved.
-10. OneID will be used to fill CreatedBy and ModifiedBy fields
+9. OneID will be used to fill CreatedBy and ModifiedBy fields.
-11. OneID fields are always a varchar
+10. OneID fields are always a varchar.
-12. EmployeeNo is always int.
+11. EmployeeNo is always int.
-13. No relationship must be made FROM a table that constantly changes, SiteContactDetails or EmployeeDB.
+12. No relationship must be made FROM a table that constantly changes, SiteContactDetails or EmployeeDB.
 The reverse is allowed.
-14. If you do not need to use varchar(max), 50 or 255 etc should be used instead
+13. If you do not need to use varchar(max), 50 or 255 etc should be used instead.
-15. For SQL Encryption, varbinary(max) is used
+14. For SQL Encryption, varbinary(max) is used.
-16. SQL Views are always prefixed with vw.
-Example: vwEmployeeDB
+15. SQL Views are always prefixed with vw.
+Example: vwEmployeeDB.